Debate over the atomic bombings of Hiroshima and Nagasaki: Nagasaki bombing unnecessary

-The second atomic bombing, on Nagasaki, came only three days after the bombing of Hiroshima, when the devastation at Hiroshima had yet to be fully comprehended by the Japanese.
+The atomic bombing of Nagasaki occurred only three days after the bombing of Hiroshima, when the devastation at Hiroshima had yet to be fully comprehended by the Japanese.
 The lack of time between the bombings has led some historians to state that the second bombing was "certainly unnecessary", "gratuitous at best and genocidal at worst", and not jus in bello.
 In response to the claim that the atomic bombing of Nagasaki was unnecessary, Maddox wrote:

 American officials believed more than one bomb would be necessary because they assumed Japanese hard-liners would minimize the first explosion or attempt to explain it away as some sort of natural catastrophe, which is precisely what they did.
 In the three days between the bombings, the Japanese minister of war, for instance, refused even to admit that the Hiroshima bomb was atomic.
 A few hours after Nagasaki, he told the cabinet that "the Americans appeared to have one hundred atomic bombs ... they could drop three per day.
 The next target might well be Tokyo."

-Jerome Hagen indicates that War Minister Anami's revised briefing was partly based on interrogating captured American pilot Marcus McDilda.
-Under torture, McDilda reported that the Americans had 100 atomic bombs, and that Tokyo and Kyoto would be the next atomic bomb targets.
-Both were lies; McDilda was not involved or briefed on the Manhattan Project and simply told the Japanese what he thought they wanted to hear.
+Jerome Hagen indicates that war minister Anami's revised briefing was partly based on interrogating captured American pilot Marcus McDilda.
+Under torture, McDilda reported that the Americans had 100 atomic bombs and that Tokyo and Kyoto would be the next atomic bomb targets.
+Both were lies; McDilda was not involved in or briefed on the Manhattan Project and simply told the Japanese what he thought they wanted to hear.

-One day before the bombing of Nagasaki, the Emperor notified Foreign Minister Shigenori Tōgō of his desire to "insure a prompt ending of hostilities".
-Tōgō wrote in his memoir that the Emperor "warned [him] that since we could no longer continue the struggle, now that a weapon of this devastating power was used against us, we should not let slip the opportunity [to end the war] by engaging in attempts to gain more favorable conditions".
-The Emperor then requested Tōgō to communicate his wishes to the Prime Minister.
+One day before the bombing of Nagasaki, the emperor notified foreign minister Shigenori Tōgō of his desire to "insure a prompt ending of hostilities".
+Tōgō wrote in his memoir that the emperor "warned [him] that since we could no longer continue the struggle, now that a weapon of this devastating power was used against us, we should not let slip the opportunity [to end the war] by engaging in attempts to gain more favorable conditions".
+The emperor then requested Tōgō to communicate his wishes to the prime minister.

 Dehumanization

 Historian James J. Weingartner sees a connection between the American mutilation of Japanese war dead and the bombings.
-According to Weingartner both were partially the result of a dehumanization of the enemy. "[T]he widespread image of the Japanese as sub-human constituted an emotional context which provided another justification for decisions which resulted in the death of hundreds of thousands."
+According to Weingartner, both were partially the result of a dehumanization of the enemy: "[T]he widespread image of the Japanese as sub-human constituted an emotional context which provided another justification for decisions which resulted in the death of hundreds of thousands."
 On the second day after the bombing of Nagasaki, President Truman had stated: "The only language they seem to understand is the one we have been using to bombard them.
 When you have to deal with a beast you have to treat him like a beast.
 It is most regrettable but nevertheless true".